 No wonder the platform is popular.
-It currently has 167 million active buyers and one billion live listings from buyers in 190 markets.
+It currently has 167 million active buyers and one billion live listings in 190 markets.
 That’s what makes it such a great opportunity to grow your business.

 But it also means that it's difficult to stand out from the crowd and to make users aware that you are there, amongst millions of others, trying to sell your products.